Go to the profile of Commission Factory

 What Are the Benefits of Cashback Affiliates?

-This model benefits many retail businesses, including fashion, groceries, electronics, travel, department stores, liquor and food delivery services.
+The cashback model benefits many retail businesses, including fashion, groceries, electronics, travel, department stores, liquor, and food delivery services.

 The following are key benefits that advertisers may receive when partnering and collaborating with cashback sites: